 Wellness

-Nearby hikes offer stunning views—and a great workout.
+Nearby hikes offer stunning views — and a great workout.

 Connecting with nature might not be the first thing you associate with visiting West Hollywood.
 But locals know: Los Angeles is bursting with scenic trails and spectacular views.
 In other words, it’s a great place to take a hike!

-Runyon Canyon
+Runyon Canyon Park

 Griffith Observatory